Houston Metro Guide

 How much does wisdom teeth removal cost in Houston in 2026?

-In Houston in 2026, all four wisdom teeth with mixed impaction and IV sedation runs $1,890 to $3,570 in private practice.
-UT Health Houston School of Dentistry clinic typically delivers the same case for $700 to $1,400.
+No published source provides Houston-specific oral surgery fee benchmarks.
+As a national reference, CareCredit's published cost guide puts all four wisdom teeth at $1,200 to $4,175 depending on impaction and anesthesia, and Aspen Dental publishes an average of $299 per tooth.
+UT Health Houston School of Dentistry's clinic typically charges well below private practice.
 Texas Medicaid does not cover adult dental beyond emergency relief, but CHIP and Medicaid for children include third molar evaluation.

 Which Houston dental school does wisdom teeth removal?

 UT Health Houston School of Dentistry, located in the Texas Medical Center, operates a public oral surgery clinic.
 Residents perform extractions under faculty supervision.
-Evaluation appointment required first.
-Wait list for surgical extraction typically 6 to 10 weeks.
+Evaluation appointment required first, and expect a wait list for non-urgent surgical extraction.
 The school is the primary low-cost oral surgery pathway in the Houston metro.

 Does Texas Medicaid cover wisdom teeth removal?